ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 Adding a plugin locally
 =======================

-Ansible loads plugins automatically too, and loads each type of plugin separately from a directory named for the type of plugin.
+Ansible automatically loads all plugins from certain directories adjacent to your playbook or role, loading each type of plugin separately from a directory named for the type of plugin.
 Here's the full list of plugin directory names:

     * action_plugins*
     * cache_plugins